MuriloHMoreira/PDE-problems/README.md

-# fenics
+# FEniCS
 Numerical Solutions To PDE's via FEniCS

 The goal of this repository is to archive some FEM models.
+The concept is to introduce well documented models which could be useful.

 They are separated in different "fronts" according with the nature of the physical problem:
   1. Heat Transfer